How to Secure your Public Data

 Virtual Private Network

-In addition to protecting applications in a VDI environment, employees working in central and local government can benefit from the same dynamic authentication factors to protect their virtual private network (VPN) from unauthorised access.
+In addition to protecting applications in a VDI environment, employees working in central and local government can benefit from the same dynamic authentication factors to protect their virtual private network (VPN) from unauthorized access.

 Get more tips on how to secure your network and confidential data against online threats: